The following order types are available when trading on Ethfinex.

 If you manually cancel one of the OCO orders, you must also manually cancel the other one.
 An OCO order is only automatically cancelled if the other order is partially or fully executed by price movement.

 Watch this video to learn more about OCO orders.

 Fill or Kill (FOK) Order

-A Fill or Kill order is a limit order which must be filled immediately, in its entirety - if not, it will be canceled.
+A Fill or Kill order is a limit order which must be filled immediately, in its entirety - if not, it will be cancelled.
 The purpose of a Fill or Kill order is to ensure that a position is entered instantly and at a specific price.